rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 *Clean Code That Works*

-Whilst I love that explanation, I think it is valuable to express the value of TDD in the terms of Extreme Programming:
+Whilst I love that explanation, I think it is valuable to express the value of TDD in the terms of Extreme Programming's values:

 * **Feedback**
 * **Simplicity**